AndroDevcd/Sharp/doc/ROADMAP.md

     - "-obj:d" for demangling code to show names
     - "-obj:x" for displaying the compiled high level assembly syntax i.e. "mov fp+2, %ebx"
     - "-obj:i" for debugging info i.e "line numbers, file locations, and address locations i.e [0x34a]
+    - "--obj"  for file object dump options
-    - Allod for the user to chain together options i.e "-obj:ix"
+    - Allow for the user to chain together options i.e "-obj:ix"

 - Create new syntax for Assembler in SHarp compiler to be more like a modern assembly language
 - Create a "CodeAst" Block structure when compiling to allow for insightful data as well as code optimization